mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-moving-from-wordpress.md

 * Performance Quirks.
 * Tooling workflows were not available.
 Or at least using them in this context felt ridiculous.
 * Bloated source code.
 * Specific hosting requirements.
-Plus hosting cost.
+Hosting cost.
 * Not easy to back-up.

 I wanted to continue blogging and maintain a high level of control over my site, which is why something like Jekyll made sense.

 This particular blog is built with [Jekyll](http://jekyllrb.com), [Poole](http://getpoole.com) and hosted on [GitHub Pages](https://pages.github.com).
-I've altered a few things, but for the most part it's "themed", much like a WordPress theme but not nearly as restricting.
-The theme that's being used is called [Lanyon](https://github.com/poole/lanyon), which is actually an official theme built by the maker of Poole, [@mdo](http://markdotto.com).
+I've altered a few things, but for the most part it's themed, much like a WordPress theme but not nearly as restricting.
+The theme that's being used is called [Lanyon](https://github.com/poole/lanyon), which is actually an official theme built by the maker of Poole: [@mdo](http://markdotto.com).
 He also happens to be the dude that made [Bootstrap](http://getbootstrap.com).

 ## As for the back end of things...